 - We’re also encouraging online training – something that we’re normally dreadful at finding spare time for!

 Not ones to shy away from a challenge, this is going to be a huge achievement to come through this, with reduced income, and the limited government support that’s out there.
-Happy to be candid here, cash flow and having enough money to live is the biggest issue outside of people’s health right now.
+Happy to be candid here, cash flow and having enough money to live is the biggest issue outside of people’s health during this 2020 pandemic.

 - We very quickly added to our business overdraft, and Barclays have been incredibly supportive in helping us to set that up